gemoc/git-sync-tools/README.md

 Technologies like gitlab pipeline or jenkins works fine with multiple git branches only on a single git repository.
 Thus the system tests cannot easily be acheived on the aggregate for each of the development branches.

-This tools aims to enable CI build (and test) for branches even if distributed accross several repositories.
+This tools aims to enable CI build (and test) for branches even if the code is distributed accross several repositories.

+This makes possible checking that API/framework changes are taken into account by the main components using it.

 Typical example: